 Alpharetta Orthodontics is the only effective and safe option to fix alignment issues in your teeth.
 It’s a dental discipline that works through mechanics.
 The one thing straightening your teeth is the force applied to your denture.

 The pressure gained from tightening your brackets and archwires move your teeth to achieve a straight smile.
 This is why orthodontics can work on patients from ages 7 to 60 and more.
 The principle is the same for everyone.
 Patients only need good oral and dental health and a mature enough denture to fix malocclusion problems.

 Malocclusion issues develop when teeth are in the wrong position causing the rest of the denture to sit in the wrong place and interfere with normal dental functions.
 Having a crowded smile or crooked teeth is a sign of malocclusion problems.

-By moving the teeth through orthodontic treatment, doctors can correct severe malocclusion cases like overbites, underbites, crossbites, and open bites.
+By moving the teeth through orthodontic treatment in Alpharetta, doctors can correct severe malocclusion cases like overbites, underbites, crossbites, and open bites.

 The rule is the same for treatment with clear aligners.
 BPA-free plastic straighteners use customized molds to adjust your denture, but the mechanic principles are the same.
 The real difference lies in the number of cases these new technologies can treat.
 Conventional braces can correct mild to severe malocclusion issues, and clear aligners can’t.

 How to Make Teeth Move Faster With Accelerated Orthodontics?